Hallucination reduction with CASAL: Contrastive Activation Steering For Amortized Learning: Multimodal Model

 \subsection{Example Question and Answers from Vision-Language Model}

 \faComments \textbf{Query:} \textit{How do locals in Germany call this dish?} \faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#1:} The dish in the picture is a \known{"Bratwurst"}, which is a type of grilled sausage that is popular in Germany.
-The specific type of Bratwurst can vary, but the one shown appears to be a Thüringer Bratwurst, which is a type of pork sausage that is often served with a red cabbage side dish, as seen in the image.
-Locals in Germany would call this dish a "Thüringer Bratwurst mit Rotkohl"
+The specific type of Bratwurst can vary, but the one shown appears to be a Thüringer Bratwurst, which is a type of pork sausage that is often served with a red cabbage side dish, as seen in the image...

 \faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#2:} The dish in the picture appears to be a variation of \known{"Bratwurst,"} a popular German dish consisting of grilled sausages.
-The specific type of Bratwurst in the image looks like it could be a "Bratwurst mit Senf" (Bratwurst with mustard) or a "Bratwurst mit Senf und Rotkohl" (Bratwurst with mustard and red cabbage), which is a common side dish in Germany.
-The red cabbage
+The specific type of Bratwurst in the image looks like it could be a "Bratwurst mit Senf" (Bratwurst with mustard) or a "Bratwurst mit Senf und Rotkohl" (Bratwurst with mustard and red cabbage), which is a common side dish in Germany...

 \faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#3:} The dish in the picture is a classic German dish called "Bratwurst mit Senf und Würstchen" (Grilled sausage with mustard and small sausages).
-However, the specific dish in the picture appears to be a variation of \known{"Bratwurst"} (grilled sausage), often served with a side of vegetables or sauerkraut.
-The sauce or sauce-like substance on the plate could be a type of gravy or a sweet and sour sauce, which is
+However, the specific dish in the picture appears to be a variation of \known{"Bratwurst"} (grilled sausage), often served with a side of vegetables or sauerkraut...

 \faRobot \textbf{Qwen/Qwen2.5-VL-7B-Instruct; Generation \#4:} The dish in the picture is called "\known{Bratwurst} mit Senf und Käse" (Grilled sausage with mustard and cheese) in Germany.
 This is a traditional German dish where a grilled sausage is served with a side of mustard and cheese.
 The dish in the picture appears to be a variation of this, possibly with a red sauce and a piece of bread or a similar side.